movementlabsxyz/MIP/MIP/mip-37/README.md

 Since this document introduces a large number of new terms, we provide a specification by defining the terms and their interactions.

-#### Domains - one contract to rule them all
+#### Domains - one staking contract to rule them all

-The L1 contract is intended to handle multiple chains.
+The L1 staking contract is intended to handle multiple chains.
 We differentiate between the chains by their unique identifier `domain` (of type `address`).

 #### L2Blocks